MarcFletcher/NetworkComms.Net/README.txt

 Please read the following brief, but important sections:

-LICENSING: This source code is made available for reference purposes only.
-It may not be distributed and it may not be made publicly available.
-Please see the included Licence.txt for more information.
+LICENSING: This project is made available under the Apache License v2.
+Please see the included LICENSE for more information.

 GETTING STARTED: Everything you need to know about getting started with NetworkComms.Net, including a short introduction video can be found here http://www.networkcomms.net/getting-started/